Fame (Irene Cara song): Personnel

+Music video

+The original promotional music video was the scene from the film.
+Cara only has a very short part in that scene.

+To promote the re-release of the single Cara appeared in a new video shot in mid-June 1982 in New York City, mainly on and around Broadway.
+It includes Cara sitting on one of New York's Yellow Cabs and dancing at the entrance to the School Of Performing Arts.

 Charts

 "Fame" rose to number four on the Billboard Hot 100 in September 1980.
 It also reached number one on the Billboard dance chart for one week.
 The song was re-released in the United Kingdom in July 1982, where it peaked at the top of the UK Singles Chart for three weeks following the debut of the Fame TV series on the British television network BBC One the previous month, becoming Britain's third best-selling song of 1982 behind "Eye of the Tiger" by Survivor and "Come On Eileen" by Dexys Midnight Runners and the Emerald Express, the latter of which dethroned "Fame" from the top of the UK Singles Chart.
 It has over sold 1.07 million copies in Britain. as of September 2017.
 The song also reached number one in Flanders (Belgium), Ireland, the Netherlands and New Zealand, and number three in Australia and Sweden.